jasminastojanovic/Summer-Code/README.md

 And final result is unfilled printed baby diary.

-This application should be very intuitive, providing you fast and easy way to upload videos and images, with solutions to adding text about imporrtant things (for example: baby's coming home, wight, height...)
+This application should be very intuitive, providing you fast and easy way to upload videos and images, with solutions to adding text about important things (for example: baby's coming home, wight, height...)